Lenovo: Operations

 In 2012, Lenovo partially moved production of its ThinkPad line of computers to Japan.
 ThinkPads will be produced by NEC in Yamagata Prefecture.
 Akemi Watanabe (渡辺朱美, Watanabe Akemi), president of Lenovo Japan, said, "As a Japanese, I am glad to see the return to domestic production and the goal is to realize full-scale production as this will improve our image and make the products more acceptable to Japanese customers."

 In October 2012, Lenovo announced that it would start assembling computers in Whitsett, North Carolina.
 Production of desktop and laptop computers, including the ThinkPad Helix began in January 2013.
 As of July 2013, 115 workers were employed at this facility.
 Lenovo has been in Whitsett since 2008, where it also has centers for logistics, customer service, and return processing.

 In 2015, Lenovo and Hong Kong Cyberport Management Company Limited, a government-sponsored business park for technology firms, reached a deal to "jointly build a cloud service and product research and development center".
 Lenovo's Asia Pacific data center will also be housed in Cyperport.

-Lenovo assembles smartphones in Chennai, India through a contract manufacturing agreement with Flextronics.
+Lenovo assembles smartphones in Chennai, India through a contract manufacturing agreement with Flex.
 In November 2015, Lenovo announced that it would start manufacturing computers in Pondicherry.